HIT Perspectives Biopharma Insights – September 2014

 Based on EHR attestation data, 10 hospital EHR vendors accounted for roughly 90% of the market at the end of 2013.
 They are Epic, MEDITECH, CPSI, Cerner, McKesson, Healthland, Siemens, Healthcare Management Systems, Allscripts and NextGen Healthcare.
 According to a recent KLAS report, just three of these vendors expanded their market share in 2013 – Epic, Cerner and MEDITECH – and together accounted for more than half of the acute care EHR market.

-The ambulatory side is even more fragmented., the top five ambulatory EHR vendors (Epic, Allscripts, eClinicalworks, NextGen and GE Health) account for about half of total market share.
+The ambulatory side is even more fragmented.
+According to one analysis, the top five ambulatory EHR vendors (Epic, Allscripts, eClinicalworks, NextGen and GE Health) account for about half of total market share.
 The remainder of the market’s top 10 vendors boast a market share of less than 3% each.

 Smaller vendors remained steady, representing slightly more than a third of total market share in both 2013 and 2014.
 Nearly 40% of the ambulatory market uses an EHR from a vendor that falls outside of the top 10.